-El Salvador has 24 civilian and military airports.
+El Salvador has 27 civilian and military airports.
 The primary air transport hub is Monseñor

-Óscar Arnulfo Romero (see p.
-15 of History and Myth) International Airport in San Salvador, which is the third of Central America in movement of passengers with 3.4 million annually.
+Óscar Arnulfo Romero (see History and Myth) International Airport in San Salvador, which is the third of Central America in movement of passengers with 5.3 million in 2024.
 The country's main airline, Avianca El Salvador, was previously known as TACA until it merged with Colombia's Avianca airlines in 2010.